 Our guest house was located in Oughterard, the heart of Connemara.
-On our way to the guest house we passed the Croagh Mountain, the holy mountain in Ireland.
+On our way to the guest house, we passed the Croagh Mountain, the holy mountain in Ireland.
 Croagh Patrick is a few kilometers from Westport, Co.
 Mayo.
-According to Wikipedia, Croagh Patrick, called the "Reek" to the local people is tall with it´s 764 meters height and is very important for the pilgrimage every year on the last sunday of July.
+According to Wikipedia, Croagh Patrick called the "Reek" to the local people is tall with its 764 meters height and is very important for the pilgrimage every year on the last Sunday of July.
 It was known that St. Patrick fasted for 40 days on the summit of this mountain in the 5th century.
-The legend says that a silver coin was threwn by himself down the mountain and knocking the demon and banishing all the snakes in Ireland.
+The legend says that a silver coin was thrown by himself down the mountain and knocking the demon and banishing all the snakes in Ireland.

 Beautiful Places To Visit

 Twelve Pins or Bens are the twelve mountains located in Connemara, Co.
 Galway.
 They are amazing and breathtaking landscapes with lakes and wildflowers growing everywhere.
 We had to stop more often than we could, just to enjoy the beauty of the nature around us.
 It was so windy and cool without the sunshine although it was in May.
 We had met many people walking on the streets because Connemara is a great destination for walkers.
 It is also a destination for poets, painters and photographers.
 Once, we had to stop for an hour for there were a lot of people following a funeral in going to a cemetery nearby.